Top 9 in 2023: The Best Live Streaming Platforms For Business

 Live Clipping for Social

 This feature lets you capture a snippet of a video and repost it to social media platforms.

 The platform provides real-time data about player loads, the number of plays, the number of minutes viewing, etc.

 There are no built-in monetization option.
 If you would like to monetize your live streams, you can integrate Brightcove with a third-party platform such as Cleeng.

 Live video streaming platform Livestream has been operating for the past decade.
 Recently acquired by Vimeo, Livestream offers the essential live streaming features to its users.

 Livestream allows you to customize the video player, add your own skins and adjust the looks of your live video channel.

 Viewers can comment on your stream with integrated live chat.

 You can lock your broadcast with a password and do private live streaming.

-Your developer or development team can use the API to develop a 3rd party video application with the help of any of these API management tools.
+Your developers can use the API to develop a 3rd party video application with the help of any of these API management tools.